jianwen-android/notes-sst-/History/Notes/(Axis Defeat in) WWII/Japan's Defeat.md

 - Only 14 tons of bombs on key targets
 - Crash landed in Allied China

-## Battle of Coral Sea
+### Battle of Coral Sea

 - For the first time, Japanese were halted
 - Was more of a stalemate
 - First naval air engagement
 	- Inexperience on both side

-## Battle of Midway
+### Battle of Midway

 - Island in the middle of nowhere
 - Japan tried to bomb and conquer
 	- Can be used to attack Hawaii
 - Intercepted communications from Japan led to the USA being able to win this battle

-## Over-extension of empire

-### Island hopping (USA)
+## Island hopping (USA)

-#### Advantages
+### Advantages

 - Gain control of only the required islands in the Pacific to launch an attack mainland Japan
 - Less time and manpower to face all islands

-#### Disadvantage
+### Disadvantage

 - Lost a lot of lives
 	- Japanese were more experienced in fighting in those climates
 - Drawn out over 3 years

+# Desire of a quick victory from the Allies

-## Harsh treatments of the
+## Harsh treatments of Prisoners of War (POW)

-Initially welcomed by some Asians (Colonial subjects).
-However as time went on, Japanese brutality led to underground movements which opposed Japanese rule.
+- Japanese used forced labour to solve its manpower shortage.
+- Forced labourers faced harsh conditions, malnutrition and basic health facilities.
+- Prisoners-of-war (POWS) were also used as forced labourers.
+- The Japanese secret police units (Kempeitai) also tortured the prisoners.
+- Japanese hostility towards Allied POWs were highlighted in Allied propaganda.
+- This strengthened the determination of the Allied powers to end the war. (link)

 ## Kamikaze stretegies

+- Kamikaze attacks were increasingly used by the Japanese to prevent the US from taking control of Japanese Islands
 - Crashing planes into enemy warships with the intention to inflict maximum damage
 - Many of the Kamikaze pilots were shot down, landed in the wrong spot, or missed the ships entirely
 - Japan was losing more pilots than it could train their replacements

-### Consequences

-- Heavy casualties motivated the Allies to seek a quick resolution to the war

-# Other reasons

-## Allied victory over Europe
+# Allied victory over Europe

-### Britain’s entry
+## Britain’s entry

 • The Far East was low on British strategic priorities throughout 1942-1943; suffered repeated defeats against Japan due to lack of resources’
 • Resorted to disruption tactics to break Japanese lines
 • Nov 1943 – Admiral Lord Mountbatten took control of SEAC; more men, aircraft, equipment & supplies available
-• British fought off Japanese attempt to invade India;
-Japan lost 60k men
+• British fought off Japanese attempt to invade India; Japan lost 60k men
 • British regained Burma by May 1945
-• Planned to recapture Malaya & Singapore but
-Japanese surrendered in Aug due to atomic bombs
+• Planned to recapture Malaya & Singapore but Japanese surrendered in Aug due to atomic bombs

-### USSR
+## USSR

--
+- hastened Japanese's decision to surrender
+- 6 Aug: US atomic bomb dropped on Hiroshima; Japan did not surrender
+- 8 Aug: USSR declares war on Japan; poured 1 million soldiers into Manchuria
+- 9 Aug: 2nd atomic bomb dropped on Nagasaki
+- Faced with the might of USA's atomic bombs and the USSR’s Red Army, Emperor Hirohito urged the War Council to reconsider surrender

-## Atomic Bomb
+# Atomic Bomb

 - Was it really necessary to force Japan to surrender using atomic bombs?

 - they didnt have enough planes to shoot down bombers